-The Mercedes-Benz UK Companies’ efforts to eradicate slavery and human trafficking in their supply chains and own businesses include the following:-
+Mercedes-Benz UK Companies efforts to eradicate slavery and human trafficking in its supply chain and own business include the following:-

 Written policies and procedures

-The Mercedes-Benz UK Companies maintain written policies that strictly prohibit the use of slavery or human trafficking in their direct supply chains.
-These include the Mercedes-Benz UK Companies’ brochure entitled “Ethical Business – Our Shared Responsibility” in which they communicate their ethical principles and associated expectations to their supply chain.
-Their supplier code of conduct requires all suppliers to the Mercedes-Benz UK Companies to sign up to a sustainability clause which details all requirements around forced labour, slavery and human trafficking.
-This can be found on the supplier portal as follows:
+Mercedes-Benz UK Companies maintains written policies that strictly prohibit the use of slavery or human trafficking in its direct supply chain.
+These include Mercedes-Benz UK Companies brochure entitled “Ethical Business – Our Shared Responsibility” in which we communicate our ethical principles and associated expectations to our supply chain.
+Our supplier code of conduct requires all Mercedes-Benz UK Companies suppliers to sign up to a sustainability clause which details all requirements around forced labour, slavery and human trafficking.
+This can be found on the supplier portal as follows

-When a supplier signs up to the sustainability clause, it receives official certification to this effect.
-By this certification the suppliers that Mercedes-Benz UK Companies interact with confirm they will adhere to the guidelines and expectations that Mercedes-Benz would expect, focusing on but not limited to “Child Labour Avoidance”, “Freely Chosen Employment”, and “Freedom of Association” in line with the Modern Slavery Act.
-This agreement is mandatory and the Mercedes-Benz UK Companies do not deal with suppliers who do not sign up to this clause.
+When a supplier signs up to our sustainability clause, it receives official certification to this effect.
+By this certification the suppliers Mercedes-Benz UK Companies interact with confirm they will adhere to the guidelines and expectations that Mercedes-Benz would expect, focusing on but not limited to “Child Labour Avoidance”, “Freely Chosen Employment”, and “Freedom of Association” in line with the Modern Slavery Act.
+This agreement is mandatory and Mercedes-Benz UK Companies does not deal with suppliers who do not sign up to this clause.

-The Mercedes-Benz UK Companies have a zero tolerance policy towards violations of the laws banning forced labour, slavery and human trafficking.
-The Mercedes-Benz UK Companies’ contractual agreements permit the termination of suppliers for a single violation.
+Mercedes-Benz UK Companies have a zero tolerance policy towards violations of the laws banning forced labour, slavery and human trafficking.
+Mercedes-Benz UK Companies contractual agreements permit the termination of suppliers for a single violation.

-Mercedes-Benz UK Companies’ Integrity Code details the rules and procedures by which they should treat fellow employees.
+Mercedes-Benz UK Companies’ Integrity Code details the rules and procedures by which we should treat fellow employees.
 This includes: